wavefrontHQ/docs/pages/doc/wavefront_pricing.md

 ## Data Retention

 Default data retention is:
-* 18 months for metrics and derived metrics.
+* 18 months for persistent metrics and derived metrics.
+* 30 days for ephemeral metrics.
 * 6 months for histograms and derived histograms.
 * 7 days for traces, spans, and span logs.